Today i’d like to share my vegan lentil soup recipe that’s quickly become one of my family’s favorite soup recipes for the chilly times of the year.

 - 1/2 tsp garam masala (optional)

-- Line a large, heavy-bottomed soup pot or Dutch oven with 2-3 Tbsp of vegetable broth.
-Heat the pot on medium.
-When the broth gets bubbly, add onions, celery, carrots and garlic.
-Cook 3-4 min, stirring occasionally, until the vegetables become soft.
+- Heat a large, heavy-bottomed soup pot or Dutch oven over medium heat with 2-3 Tbsp of vegetable broth or oil.
+Add onions, celery, carrots and garlic.
+Cook 3-4 min, stirring occasionally, until the vegetables look soft.
 You may need to add more broth to prevent sticking.

-- Add cumin, turmeric, paprika and assafetida to the vegetables.
+- Add cumin, turmeric, paprika and assafetida (if using) to the vegetables.
 Stir to distribute the spices, cook for 1 minute, adding more broth if needed.

 - To serve: ladle the soup in individual bowls, top with cooked rice or other grain of choice.
 Enjoy!